Developing a project¶

 You’ll need to run these commands in a terminal.

-To open a open a terminal window within a Jupyter Notebook editor session:
+To open a terminal window within a Jupyter Notebook editor session:

 If you prefer to use the UI to configure your project settings, you’ll need to change the default editor from Jupyter Notebook to JupyterLab.
 Do this in the project’s Settings and restart the editor session.